Kraftland/mcctl/readme.md

 # Known bugs

-- Spigot's own build tools may occationally crash, `mcctl -clean` might fix it.
+- Spigot's own build tools may occationally crash, `mcctl --clean` might fix it.

-- Do not use `manjaro-zsh-config-git` or any other similar package or you might experience screen problems.
-If you have to use those zsh plugins, change your default shell to bash `chsh -s /bin/bash`
+- Do not use `zsh` or any other shell, change your default shell to bash `chsh -s /bin/bash` or run mcctl under bash (If your default shell isn't bash, some non-critical problem will occur)

 - Can't download sac due to spigotmc.org's unique protection